David-EstradaSD/CitiesLivedIn/README.md

  * Gradle
  * MySQL Workbench

 ### Spring REST Perks
 Spring REST is a web framework that simplifies the process of creating RESTful (Representational State Transfer) web services.
 In a REST API, a controller method returns data directly to the client.
 Spring even provides shortcuts for _@RequestMapping_.
 Since REST controllers deal with the full variety of HTTP verbs, these shortcuts are more convenient.
 We can also choose to put both @RequestMapping and @ResponseBody annotations during the controller class declaration to precede every endpoint method.
 In this application, I used _@RequestMapping("api")_.

+### How To Run
+Currently, this application has no front-end implementation.
+I have been using Postman API client to test my REST API.
+In the following weeks, I will be including JavaScript and Angular to the REST application.

 ### Lessons Learned
 I learned how to properly utilize Spring Boot and Spring REST frameworks to optimize configuration, while implementing the proper annotations and logic to perform basic RESTful services of a dynamic REST api.
 I learned how REST is aptly named because its clients and servers retrieve and _transfer representations_ of resource state.
 I learned about _data serialization_ and how we translate an object's state to a sequence of bytes that can be saved or transmitted, allowing for a copy of the original object to be constructed.
 In this application, I used _JSON (JavaScript Object Notation)_.